lawrencewoodman/techtinkering.com/_posts/2013-05-04-creating-a-tty-simulator-in-assembly-language-on-the-vic-20.markdown

 All you have to do is `RUN` the program and from that point on your Vic will feel a bit like a TTY.

 ## Where now?
 For more information on Vicmon or for those just starting to program the Vic-20 in assembly language, take a look at: [Beginning Assembly Programming on the Vic-20](/2013/04/16/beginning-assembly-programming-on-the-commodore-vic-20/).
+I have also created an extended version of the TTY simulator and hosted it on GitHub: [vic20_simtty](https://github.com/LawrenceWoodman/vic20_simtty).